top of page

 Confidential, Respectful Care

 Therapy is provided in a confidential and professional setting, with attention to privacy, trust, and respect for professional identity.
 Sessions are collaborative and structured, with a focus on restoring balance, strengthening coping capacity, and supporting long-term resilience.
+When clinically appropriate, care may include coordination with medical providers, recovery supports, and community resources to support continuity of treatment and long-term wellness.

 Getting Started